dlintw/gonetgrep/README.rst

   godoc -http=:6060  # and launch in browser by http://localhost:6060
   godoc godoc # read more usage by this builtin document tool

 In fact, if you use brand new version of Go.
-You should reference package manul by this method instead of just read the offical site's manual.
+You should reference package manual by this method instead of just read the offical site's manual.
 Because official site only keep stable version's package document.

 By the way, I suggest to open a github_ account, and learn how to use git on github.
 And try to write document in rst_ format.